absolunet/docs-node-ioc/src/docs/07_tests/01_test-commands/en.md

 ## Introduction

 Tests are a key point when it comes to maintain and scale applications.
-Node IoC kept that in mind all the way from the start to make extensions and application easy to test.
+Node IoC kept that in mind all the way from the start to make extensions and applications easy to test.

-There is an out-of-the-box command that allow to test the application, which is called `test`.
+There is an out-of-the-box command that allows testing the application, which is called `test`.
-It runs tests from classes instead of callback for more scalability and verbosity, with a PHPUnit lookalike architecture.
+It runs tests from classes instead of callbacks for more scalability and verbosity, with a PHPUnit lookalike architecture.

 Paired with this enhanced testing system, the `@absolunet/tester` package will wrap Node IoC tests within NPM commands to test both the features and the logic, as well as the code itself.
 It comes by default with a folder validator (`package.json` content, `CHANGELOG.md` structure, CI files such as `.travis.yml` and `bitbucket-pipelines.yml`, etc.) and the power of `ESLint` for the best code quality.